HeliosLang/compiler/README.md

  * `ByteArray`: `#abcdef0123456789` (i.e. pound symbol followed by lower-case hexadecimal sequence)

 ### List types
-For now Plutus-Light only offers one builtin container type: lists.
+For now Helios only offers one builtin container type: lists.
 (We might implement a Map type at some point in the future).

 The syntax for list types and literal list expressions is the same as in Golang:
 ```golang